Free Satellite Imagery of Your Property: Comprehensive Guide for 2026

 Conclusion

 Freely available satellite and aerial imagery has opened up a wealth of opportunities for homeowners and land professionals.
-Government portals like the National Map, USGS Earth Explorer, the Sentinel Copernicus Browser and NASA Earthdata Search provide broad access to up‑to‑date overhead photos.
-Google Maps offers a quick way to visualise property lines, while commercial providers occasionally release high‑resolution samples.
+Government portals like the National Map, USGS Earth Explorer, the Sentinel Copernicus Browser, NASA Earthdata Search and NOAA's Data Access Viewer provide broad access to up‑to‑date overhead photos.
+Google Maps and Google Earth offer a quick way to visualise property lines and historical change, Bing Bird's Eye adds oblique aerial views, and county GIS portals tie everything together with parcel data.
 By following the steps in this guide—choosing the right source, drawing boundaries accurately and understanding limitations—you can confidently use satellite imagery to monitor, plan and showcase your property.
-Remember to verify boundaries with official surveys and, when necessary, engage professionals for precise measurements and high‑resolution photography.